unChaz/sci-fi-5e/versions/0.2.0/SCI-5_SRD.md

 **_Arms, Armor, and Other Equipment._** As a general rule, undamaged weapons, armor, and other equipment fetch half their cost when sold in a market.
 Weapons and armor used by raiders are rarely in good enough condition to sell.

 **_Alien Artifacts._** Selling alien artifacts is problematic.
-Finding someone to buy a potion or a scroll isn’t too hard, but other items are out of the realm of most but the wealthiest nobles.
+Finding someone to buy a potion or a datacube isn’t too hard, but other items are out of the realm of most but the wealthiest nobles.
 Likewise, aside from a few common alien artifacts, you won’t normally come across alien artifacts or tek skills to purchase.
 The value of tek is far beyond simple gold and should always be treated as such.

 **_Gems, Jewelry, and Art Objects._** These items retain their full value in the marketplace, and you can either trade them in for coin or use them as currency for other transactions.
 For exceptionally valuable loot, the GM might require you to find a buyer in a large town or larger community first.